OpenUpSA/municipal-data/README.md

   - add it to git and run it if it was changed
   - the prod DB doesn't support CREATE INDEX IF NOT EXISTS yet so ignore errors for existing indices unless their columns changed and they need to be manually removed and recreated.

-*Remember to run `VACUUM ANALYSE` aftersignificant changes to ensure stats are up to date to use indices properly.*
+*Remember to run `VACUUM ANALYSE` or REINDEX tables after significant changes to ensure stats are up to date to use indices properly.*

 # License